Citibank credit card hardship programs.

 Examples of how people are receiving assistance

-- Another customer called, and the customer service rep did not offer a great deal, but alluded to a monthly “cycle” of deals of some sorts.
-The representative from Citibank hinted that it is possible to get a better deal at a different time.
+Another customer called, and the customer service rep did not offer a great deal, but alluded to a monthly “cycle” of deals of some sorts.
+The representative from Citibank hinted that it is possible to get a better deal on their outstanding balance at a different time.
 So two days later, they called back, and after a few requests, the person was offered a deal at 0% interest.

-- Another example.
-Citi provided a customer a hardship program that reduced their APR to 5% and required them to pay $350 per month on a $20,000+ debt.
+Another example.
+Citi provided a customer a hardship program that reduced their APR to 5% and required them to pay $350 per month as part of a payment plan on a $20,000+ debt.
 They also reported it to the credit agencies as "paid as agreed", therefore not lowering their credit scores.
+The bank in effect deferred the majority of the balance on their credit card to a future date.

-- Once customer had his interest rates increased to over 20%.
+Once customer had his interest rates increased to over 20% due to previously missed payments.
 He called Citibank to state his case and plead for lower interest rates.
 Both companies agreed to lower his interest rate to 6 percent rate, but only if he closed the credit card account.
 He did not accept right away, and then shortly after, a different Citi representative called him to offer a zero percent interest rate on his cards for 12 months, but he did have to close the account.